Asd1agd/Mobile_Arduino_Serial_sensor_ros2_wraper/README.md

 # Mobile Arduino Serial Sensor ROS2 Wrapper

+## Why i build Tis project?

+Modern smartphones come equipped with **a wide variety of sensors**—accelerometer, gyroscope, magnetometer, light, proximity, temperature, and more.
+For rapid prototyping or robotics experiments, you don’t always need external hardware: your phone itself can act as a sensor platform.

+This project was created to **leverage the sensors already available on a mobile device** and **stream their data into ROS 2** over Wi-Fi or USB tethering.
+It allows developers and robotics enthusiasts to **read multiple sensor values in real-time and publish them as a ROS 2 topic** for visualization, logging, or robotic applications—without buying additional hardware.

+---

 ## Overview

 This project provides a **ROS 2 node** that reads sensor data from the **[Serial Sensor app](https://play.google.com/store/apps/details?id=com.karl.serialsensor)** over a **UDP network** and publishes it in ROS 2 as a **custom message** (`MobileSensorArray`).